 Is eternal hell really a fair punishment for a lifetime of sin?Some balk at the idea of eternal damnation.
+Is eternal hell fair?
 How can an eternity of punishment be just recompense for only one lifetime of human sin?
 Particularly if a person was generally decent, how is it fair that living apart from God for only 70 to 100 years results in eternity in hell?

 There are a few things we need to understand.
 First, the Bible undeniably paints a picture of hell as being eternal (Matthew 25:46).
 Second, God is absolutely just.
 He is the creator of the world and He is perfect.
 To say that hell is unfair is to accuse God of wrongdoing.

-Remember, too, that the Bible says those going to hell don't stop in their rebellion, their sin, after death.
+In considering the question of whether eternal hell is fair, we need to remember that the Bible does not say those going to hell stop in their rebellion, their sin, after death.
 There is no indication in the Bible that these people suddenly become repentant and want to worship God.
 So people who choose to live without God will continue to be spiritually depraved in eternity.
 Thus their punishment goes on for eternity because their sin does as well.

 God, in His great mercy, permits us life on this earth.
 He gives us an opportunity to recognize our sin and receive salvation in Jesus.
 Second Peter 3:9 tells us, "The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance."
 By His own provision, God offers us eternity with Him if we will only set aside our own will for His will.
 We need not spend eternity in hell apart from Him, but can choose to follow Him today.
 We can receive full forgiveness of our sins and learn to be more like God.
 In so doing, we will experience a foretaste of the joy we will one day have in His presence.
 This all happens because of Jesus.
 This is the Good News!
 Eternity can be spent in communion with God when we repent from our sin, accept Jesus as Savior, and begin living with a desire to please Him (2 Corinthians 5:21; John 3:16, 18, 36).